 What’s the story of Taylors?

 It started over 100 years ago as a family business run by a father and son.
 When the son retired in his eighties, he sold it to myself and my late husband Leon who became known as Mr Buttons.
-That was fifty years ago.
+That was just over fifty years ago.

 What brought you to Fitzrovia?